nicercode/2016-02-01-ResBaz/lessons/01-intro_r/data-structures.md

 * To make the best of the R language, you'll need a strong understanding of the basic data types and data structures and how to operate on those.

-* **Very Important** to understand because these are the things you will manipulate on a day-to-day basis in R. Most common source of frustration among beginners.
+* **Very Important** to understand, because these are the things you will manipulate on a day-to-day basis in R. Most common source of frustration among beginners.

 * Everything in `R` is an object.